ifurusato/kros-core/README.rst

 code will only run on a Raspberry Pi, though KROS Core should function independently of the various Pi libraries.

+KROS requires installation of a number of support libraries.
+In order to begin you'll need to install pip3 and pytest.

 Installation
 ************

-The KROS requires installation of a number of support libraries.
-In order to begin you'll need Python3 (at least 3.8) and pip3, as well as the pigpio library.

 While this is a work-in-progress the aim is that the pip3 installer will handle installation of all dependencies, so that you may be able to install via the command line::

     % pip3 install --user kros-core

+This ability will be available once kros-core has been published to PyPI.

 Status